jennybc/gapminder/README.md

 Excerpt from the Gapminder data, as an R data package and in plain text delimited form.
+Premade color schemes for the countries and continents.

 According to [Gapminder](http://www.gapminder.org/data/), this data can be reused freely, but with attribution.

 ### Install and test drive

-Install it from GitHub:
+Install `gapminder` from GitHub:

 ```r